 Floor tile is made thicker harder to withstand foot traffic, hold furniture, appliances, etcetera, and usually has some added texture to prevent slips and falls.

-Any tile that is suitable for floors will be suitable for shower walls; however, glazed ceramic or porcelain are ideal for shower floors.
+Any tile that is suitable for floors will be suitable for shower walls; however, glazed ceramic or porcelain is ideal for shower floors.

 1. Ceramic Tile

 Ceramic is durable, lightweight, and affordable – all of which contribute to its popularity.
-Because this type of tile is lightweight, it’s easier to cut and work with as a beginner’s project.
+Because this type of tile is lightweight, it’s easier to cut with a wet tile saw and work with as a beginner’s project.
 Regardless, don’t skimp on a good tile saw.
 It is worth the investment!

 There are millions of ceramic designs, shapes, and sizes to choose from!
 And because it’s one of the more affordable tile options, replicating an expensive-looking design for a quarter of the cost is easy to accomplish.